 - Double up on their security systems because IAM security measures do not adequately protect the organization’s identity management systems.

 Closes Gaps in IAM

-Advanced cybercriminals are actively exploiting the loopholes in identity and access management (IAM) infrastructures because IAM systems are primarily built for management – not security.
+Advanced cybercriminals actively exploit the loopholes in identity and access management (IAM) infrastructures because IAM systems are primarily built for management – not security.

-Although some IAM tools have proved effective against cyber attackers, most of them have focused the technology on enhancing user authentication, which actually widens the attack surface for a crucial component of the cybersecurity architecture.
+Although some IAM tools have proved effective against cyber attackers, most have focused the technology on enhancing user authentication, which widens the attack surface for a crucial component of the cybersecurity architecture.

 Identity Security recognizes these defects and operates to close the loopholes in IAM.
-A standard ID-ASMsolution provides the means of securing the organization’s entire identity infrastructure by removing excessive privileges and detecting anomalies in privilege usage.
+A standard ID-ASMsolution secures the organization’s entire identity infrastructure by removing excessive privileges and detecting anomalies in privilege usage.

 By detecting AD attacks across the enterprise, steering attackers away from AD crown jewels, hiding and denying access to local and cloud-stored data, and making lateral movement exceedingly difficult for attackers – SentinelOne’s Singularity Identity platform ends credential misuse through the real-time infrastructure defense of organizations.

 Zero Trust is an approach that prioritizes security by assuming that nothing is trustworthy until verified.
 In other words, the zero trust design concept removes all “trust” from an organization’s network architecture by taking there are cyber criminals within and outside of a network.
 The main message behind the design can be summed up through the phrase, “never trust, always verify.”